 If dogs are roaming or seized by an animal service officer because they’re unregistered or have attacked a person or animal, they will be taken to the Tauranga dog pound.

-- If a registered dog has been found roaming and it hasn’t been in the pound in the last two years we return the dog home if the owner is present and if the dog can be secured.
+If your dog is registered and hasn’t been impounded or reported to Council as roaming in the last two years we will return the dog to its home, as long as the owner is there and the dog can be secured.

 What happens when a dog is impounded?

-Tauranga has a modern pound with large well lit individual pens.
-The pound is designed to minimise contact between dogs to reduce injury and spread of disease.
+Tauranga has a modern dog pound with large well-lit individual pens.
+The dog pound is designed to minimise contact between dogs to reduce injury and spread of disease.

-If the dog is a registered dog our practice in Tauranga is to hold the dog for a further 7 days before making a decision on the dog’s future.
-This is not legislatively required.
+If the dog is registered our practice in Tauranga is to hold the dog for a further seven days before making a decision on the dog’s future.

 Often dogs have lost their collar by the time they are impounded so having your dog implanted with a functioning microchip which has been notified to Council is an enormous help and provides proof of ownership.

 What happens to unclaimed dogs?